sysfce2/Counter-Strike_yapb-docs/docs/introduction.rst

 - Supported engines:

-  + Official Valve's GoldSrc Engine on Windows, Linux and Mac OS X.
+  + Official Valve's GoldSrc Engine on Windows, Linux and macOS.
-  + Flying with Gauss Xash3D Engine on Windows, Linux, Mac OS X and Android.
+  + Flying with Gauss Xash3D Engine on Windows, Linux, macOS and Android.
   + ReHLDS & ReGameDLL on Windows and Linux.
   + WON version of Valve's GoldSrc Engine on Windows, Linux.
 Minimum engine version is 1.1.0.4.